Home General country informationTurkey – General info

 Turkey – History

-Nomadic tribes explore the land.
+Nomadic tribes explore the country.
 They immortalize themselves through cave paintings.

 The first permanent settlements are built.
-Troja is one of the oldest cities from this period.
+Troy is one of the oldest cities from this period.

-Greek tribes found settlements on the Turkish aall; gäis.
-Trade between the Greek colonies and Greece arises.
+Greek tribes found settlements on the Turkish auml; Gäis.
+Trade between the Greek colonies and Greece is established.

 The Persians conquer coastal cities on the Mediterranean.